How to Pick an EV Charger for Your Electric Car

 22kW charger

-A 22kW charger is one of the fastest available on the market when it comes to charging.
-You can expect charge times in around nine hours, though you can expect to fork out anywhere between £1,200 and £1,500 for the pleasure.
-You’ll also need to check if your home electricity supply can handle a 22kW charge.
+A 22kW charger is currently one of the fastest available.
+Charge time is around nine hours, and you can expect to fork out anywhere between £1,200 and £1,500 for this charger.

 Government EV scheme

-As well as tax advantages, electric cars also have benefits when it comes to choosing a charger.
-Therefore, it’s best to opt for one approved by the Government’s electric charging list.
-Doing so means you can apply for the Electric Vehicle Homecharge Scheme (EVHS), which is worth up to 75% of the purchase price of a wallbox (maximum contribution of £350).
+You can apply for the Electric Vehicle Homecharge Scheme (EVHS), which is worth up to 75% of the purchase price of a wall box (maximum contribution of £350).

 To tether or not to tether?